KyleBenson/ride/README.md

 **Running the SCALE Client from within Mininet**: to properly run this, we opt to specify a different user that will have a virtual environment they can run the scale client in.
 You can change the `SCALE_USER` at the top of the scale_config.py file.
 Make sure this user has the `virtualenvwrapper.sh` script available (you can edit the `SCALE_CLIENT_BASE_COMMAND` as well if you use virtualenv differently or want to forego it entirely), create a virtual environment with the name `ride_scale_client`, and install the dependencies (both for scale_client and for ride) in that environment with `pip install -r requirements.txt`

+Also note that you'll need to point the Scale Client to the proper SDN controller IP address.
+Set the appropriate address of the machine you're running it on in `config.py`.

 ## Troubleshooting